-Benjamin of Tudela was from the 12th Century.
+Benjamin of Tudela.
+12th Century.
 He says he traveled "two days to Jezireh Ben Omar, an island in the Tigris on the foot of Mt.
 Ararat ... on which the ark of Noah rested.
 Omar Ben al-Khatab removed the Ark from the summit of the two mountains and made a mosque of it."
-Note: the ruins of this city, Jezireh Ben Omar, are located at the foot of Cudi Dagh; and also, here is evidence that this mountain was also called Mt.Ararat.
-It does have two peaks; and remains, according to him, were still there at this date.
-50 have no absolutely verifiable eyewitnesses, we wonder if any of the eyewitnesses on the lists given in various books about the search for Noah's Ark could have possibly been at this southern location?
-We feel that some of them can, and at least one, seems certain.
-Here are two examples:
+Note: the ruins of this city, Jezireh Ben Omar, are located at the foot of Cudi Dagh (see Photo #5); and also, here is evidence that this mountain was also called "Mt.Ararat;" it does have two peaks; and remains were still there at this date.
+45